flcdrg/azure-pipelines-sharpliner/README.md

-# azure-pipelines-sharpliner
+# Generate Azure Pipelines with Sharpliner

-Example using Sharpliner library to generate Azure Pipelines YAML
+Example using the [Sharpliner library](https://github.com/sharpliner/sharpliner) to generate Azure Pipelines YAML